 The Analytics Language Barrier

 Marketing analytics has become so advanced, it has its own diction full of acronyms and highly technical terms that practically sounds like a foreign language.
 Individuals that aren’t fluent in analytics-speak will have a hard time engaging an experienced expert that thinks in those terms.
-As smart as he or she may be, your standard HR recruiter or hiring manager very often will not be able to understand or communicate with an advanced marketing analyst about their experience, success, capabilities and interests.
+As smart as he or she may be, your standard HR recruiter or hiring manager very often will not be able to understand or communicate with an advanced marketing analyst about their experience, success, capabilities, and interests.
+This may discourage many individuals, who prefer to work in an environment where their abilities are fully recognized.